sofiajaramillo/DMS-code/2021-04-14-Squirrels.md

 Overall, I implemented all my team members design elements into my code so that the game finally started to look like a "squirrel eat squirrel" game, not just circles eating circles.

-Again, no screenshots, but here a drawing:
+Again, no screenshots, but here's a drawing:

 # Advanced Stuff